-Relationship to the Federal Accountability Indicators, RDA, and Effective Schools Framework charter school data submitted through TSDS PEIMS or to the state testing contractor(s) are also considered.
+Federal accountability indicators, Results Driven Accountability (RDA) indicators, and Effective Schools Framework (ESF) intervention requirements are considered when evaluating the appeal.
+District or charter school data submitted through TSDS PEIMS or to the state testing contractor(s) are also considered.
 Certain appeal requests may lead to audits or compliance reviews by the Self-Reported Data Unit, referrals to the Special Investigations Unit, and/or the need to address potential issues related to data integrity.